Women's National Basketball Association

-The Women's National Basketball Association (WNBA) is a women's professional basketball league in the United States.
-The league comprises 13 teams (scheduled to expand to 15 by 2026 and 18 by 2030).
-The WNBA is headquartered in Midtown Manhattan.
+The Women's National Basketball Association (WNBA) is a women's professional basketball league in North America composed of 15 teams (14 in the United States and 1 in Canada), scheduled to expand to 18 by 2030.
+The WNBA is one of the professional women's sports leagues in North America.
+The league is headquartered in New York City.

 The WNBA was founded on April 24, 1996, as the women's counterpart to the National Basketball Association (NBA); league play began in 1997.
 The regular season runs from May to September, with each team playing 44 games.
-The top eight teams (regardless of conference) qualify for the playoffs, culminating in the WNBA Finals, which is played in October.
+The top eight teams (regardless of conference) qualify for the playoffs, culminating in the WNBA Finals, which is played in November.

-The All-Star Game occurs midway through the season in July.
+The All-Star Game occurs in late-July.
 The league hosts an annual mid-season competition, the Commissioner's Cup.
-The WNBA is an active member of USA Basketball (USAB), which is recognized by the International Basketball Federation (FIBA) as the governing body for basketball in the United States.
+The WNBA is an active member of USA Basketball (USAB), which is recognized by the International Basketball Federation (FIBA) as the governing body for basketball in the U.S.

 History

 League founded and play begins (1996–1997)

+Sheryl Swoopes, the first player signed by the WNBA, won four championships with the Houston Comets and three MVP awards.

-The creation of the WNBA was officially approved by the NBA Board of Governors on April 24, 1996, and announced at a press conference with Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes in attendance.
-The new WNBA had to compete with the recently formed American Basketball League, another professional women's basketball league that began play in the fall of 1996, but would cease operation during its 1998–99 season.
+The creation of the WNBA was officially approved by the NBA Board of Governors on April 24, 1996, and announced at a press conference with players Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes in attendance.
+The new WNBA had to compete with the recently formed American Basketball League (ABL), another professional women's league that began play in the fall of 1996, but ceased operation during its 1998–99 season.

 The WNBA began with eight teams: the Charlotte Sting, Cleveland Rockers, Houston Comets, and New York Liberty in the Eastern Conference; and the Los Angeles Sparks, Phoenix Mercury, Sacramento Monarchs, and Utah Starzz in the Western Conference.

-While not the first major women's professional basketball league in the United States (a distinction held by the defunct WBL), the WNBA is the only league to receive full backing of the NBA.
+While the first major women's professional basketball league in the U.S. was the defunct WBL, the WNBA is the only league to receive full backing of the NBA.
 The WNBA logo, "Logo Woman", paralleled the NBA logo and was selected out of 50 different designs.

-On the heels of a much-publicized gold medal run by the USA Basketball Women's National Team at the 1996 Summer Olympic Games, the WNBA then began its first season on June 21, 1997.
+After a much-publicized gold medal run by the USA women's national team at the 1996 Summer Olympic Games, the WNBA began its first season on June 21, 1997.
 The first WNBA game featured the New York Liberty facing the Los Angeles Sparks in Los Angeles.
 The Liberty defeated the Sparks 67–57.
 A crowd of 14,284 attended the game at the Great Western Forum in Inglewood, California.
-The game was televised nationally in the United States on the NBC television network.
-At the start of the 1997 season, the WNBA had television deals in with NBC (NBA rights holder), ESPN, and Lifetime.
+The game was televised nationally in the U.S. on the NBC television network.
+At the start of the 1997 season, the WNBA had TV deals with NBC (NBA rights holder), ESPN, and Lifetime.
 Penny Toler scored the league's first point.